Electricity sector in New Zealand: Consumption

-In 2019, New Zealand consumed 39,950 GWh of electricity.
-Industry consumed 38% of that figure, agriculture 6%, commerce 24%, and homes 31%.
+In 2023, New Zealand consumed 39,950 GW⋅h of electricity.
+Industry consumed 34.5% of that figure, agriculture 6.2%, commerce 24.0%, and homes 34.6%.
 As at 31 May 2021, there were 2,210,593 connections to the national electricity network.

 The highest peak demand recorded in New Zealand was 7,100 MW, recorded between 18:00 and 18:30 on 9 August 2021.
 The previous record was 6,924 MW, recorded between 18:00 and 18:30 on 29 June 2021.

-New Zealand's largest single electricity user is the Tiwai Point Aluminium Smelter in Southland, which can demand up to 640 megawatts of power, and annually consumes around 5400 GWh.
+New Zealand's largest single electricity user is the Tiwai Point Aluminium Smelter in Southland, which can demand up to 640 megawatts of power, and annually consumes around 5400 GW⋅h.
 The smelter effectively has the Manapouri power station as a dedicated power generator to supply it.
 Other large industrial users include the Tasman pulp and paper mill at Kawerau (175 MW demand), and New Zealand Steel's Glenbrook mill (116 MW demand).

-The other major consumers are the cities, with Auckland, the nation's largest city, demanding up to 1722 MW and consuming 8679 GWh in 2010–11.
+The other major consumers are the cities, with Auckland, the nation's largest city, demanding up to 1722 MW and consuming 8679 GW⋅h in 2010–11.
 Wellington, Christchurch, Hamilton and Dunedin are also major consumers, with other large demand centres including Whangarei-Marsden Point, Tauranga, New Plymouth, Napier-Hastings, Palmerston North, Nelson, Ashburton, Timaru-Temuka, and Invercargill.

 Retail and residential supply

-The total residential electricity consumption in 2020 was around 12.9 TWh.
+The total residential electricity consumption in 2020 was around 12.9 TW⋅h.